renehorstmann/rhc/README.md

 ## Style
 For a detailed style guide, see [style.md](style.md).

+## rhc in a library
+When rhc is used in a library, either rename the globals, or dont include rhc_impl!
+The library user may use multiple libraries, that include rhc.
+So let the user include the impl at some place.

 ## Globals
 rhc tries to use as few globals as possible.